Monster of Florence: Snack Buddies

 With the use of computer analysis and anonymous tips, a new suspect, Pietro Pacciani, was found.
 Pacciani had been convicted both for rape and domestic abuse of his two daughters, and for the 1951 murder of a man who had relations with his ex-girlfriend, for which he served thirteen years in prison.
 Anti-Monster task force chief Ruggero Perugini found incriminating evidence, such as similarities between the 1951 murder and the Monster killings, as well as a reproduction of Primavera by Sandro Botticelli and another painting thought to be by Pacciani.
-The only physical evidence against Pacciani was an unfired bullet of the same brand as the Monster's, found in Pacciani's garden at the end of a lengthy search, later discovered to be planted evidence by the police.
+The only physical evidence against Pacciani was an unfired bullet of the same brand as the Monster's and racked out of the same gun, found in Pacciani's garden at the end of a lengthy search.
 Pacciani was controversially convicted in the first-instance trial in 1994; he was given 14 life sentences for seven of the eight double homicides (1974, June and October 1981, 1982, 1983, 1984, and 1985), with daytime isolation for a duration of three years.
 At his appeal trial, the attorney general Piero Tony asked for Pacciani's acquittal, citing a lack of evidence and poor police work.
 As a result, Pacciani was acquitted and released in 1996.
 Perugini's successor Michele Giuttari tried to introduce new witnesses at the final hour but was denied.
 In December 1996, a new trial for Pacciani was ordered by the Supreme Court of Cassation; he died in 1998 before the new appeal trial could begin.